Martin boundary of a degenerate Reflected Brownian Motion in a wedge: Harmonic functions and Martin boundary

 \begin{defi}[Martin kernel] For $z_0, z_1 \in \R_+^2$, we define the Martin kernel

 and the Martin metric

-\end{defi} By usual considerations \cite{Pinsky_1995}, $\rho$ is a metric which is equivalent to the euclidean one on $\R_+^2$.
-Now, we say that a sequence $(y_n)_{n\geq0}$ of $\R_+^2$ is a Martin sequence if $(k(\cdot,y_n))_{n\geq0}$ converges pointwise.
+\end{defi} By usual considerations \cite{Pinsky_1995}, $\rho$ is a metric equivalent to the Euclidean one on $\R_+^2$.
+A sequence $(y_n)_{n\geq0}$ of $\R_+^2$ is \nb{called} a Martin sequence if $(k(\cdot,y_n))_{n\geq0}$ converges pointwise.
 Two Martin sequences are said to be equivalent if their limit functions are equal.
 We then define $M$ as the quotient of the set of all Martin sequences by this equivalence relation.
-Each $\xi\in M$ is then naturally associated with function denoted by $k(\cdot, \xi)$.
-Note that $\rho$ naturally extends to $M$ with the same formula, so that the map
+Each $\xi\in M$ is then naturally associated with function denoted by $k(\cdot, \xi)$. \nr{Note that}\nb{The metric} $\rho$ extends naturally to $M$ with the same formula, so that the map